European Radio for Belarus: Launch

-Editors Office
+Editors' office

-In the Summer of 2009 Belarus Ministry of Foreign Affairs finally allowed ERB to open its correspondent office in Minsk.
-Since then the Minsk office has been responsible for content creation, while the one in Warsaw supported broadcasting.
+In the summer of 2009 the Belarusian Ministry of Foreign Affairs finally allowed Euroradio to open its correspondent office in Minsk.
+Since then, the Minsk office has been responsible for content creation, while the one in Warsaw supported broadcasting.

 In November 2009 ERB received a yearly accreditation for broadcasting.
 Chairman of the Euroradio board Dmitry Novikov commented that the step was taken by the government only after the EU pressure.
 The accreditation has to be prolonged yearly.
-By 2014 ERB audience was around 300,000, mostly 18-30 years old.
+By 2014 Euroradio's audience was around 300,000, primarily comprising those within the 18-30 age range.

 Euradio was headed by Julia Slutzkaya until 2010 when she had to leave the country after presidential elections.
 Vitaliy Zubluk became the new chief editor, he resigned in 2016 and became the general producer.
 He was succeeded by famous blogger Victor Malishesvky.
 Dr. Anastasiya Ilyina was an editor of ERB in 2010–2019.
-On April 2, 2018, Victor Malishevsky took the post of creative editor, Pavel Sverdlov became ERB chief editor.
+On 2 April 2018, Victor Malishevsky took the post of creative editor, Pavel Sverdlov became ERB chief editor.

 In 2019 the station underwent restructuring, five journalists from the Warsaw office and several in Minsk were made redundant.
 Chief editor Sverdlov commented on this as on business optimization.
 The anonymous source explained that ERB funding had recently decreased significantly.

+On 31 July 2023, the European Parliament passed a resolution in which it asks the European Commission and the Member States, to strengthen Belarusian media outlets, including Euroradio.